Privacy-enhancing technologies: Examples

-Future PETs
+Future

-Examples of privacy enhancing technologies that are being researched or developed include limited disclosure technology, anonymous credentials, negotiation and enforcement of data handling conditions, and data transaction logs.
+Examples of privacy-enhancing technologies that are being researched or developed include limited disclosure technology, anonymous credentials, negotiation and enforcement of data handling conditions, and data transaction logs.

 Limited disclosure technology provides a way of protecting individuals' privacy by allowing them to share only enough personal information with service providers to complete an interaction or transaction.
-This technology is also designed to limit tracking and correlation of users’ interactions with these third parties.
+This technology is also designed to limit tracking and correlation of users' interactions with these third parties.
 Limited disclosure uses cryptographic techniques and allows users to retrieve data that is vetted by a provider, to transmit that data to a relying party, and have these relying parties trust the authenticity and integrity of the data.

-Anonymous credentials are asserted properties or rights of the credential holder that don't reveal the true identity of the holder; the only information revealed is what the holder of the credential is willing to disclose.
-The assertion can be issued by the user himself/herself, by the provider of the online service or by a third party (another service provider, a government agency, etc.).
+Anonymous credentials are asserted properties or rights of the credential holder that do not reveal the true identity of the holder; the only information revealed is what the holder of the credential is willing to disclose.
+The assertion can be issued by the user, by the provider of the online service or by a third party (another service provider, a government agency, etc.).
 For example:

-Online car rental.
-The car rental agency doesn't need to know the true identity of the customer.
+Online car rental agencies does not need to know the true identity of the customer.
 It only needs to make sure that the customer is over 23 (as an example), that the customer has a drivers license, health insurance (i.e. for accidents, etc.), and that the customer is paying.
 Thus there is no real need to know the customers name nor their address or any other personal information.
 Anonymous credentials allow both parties to be comfortable: they allow the customer to only reveal so much data which the car rental agency needs for providing its service (data minimization), and they allow the car rental agency to verify their requirements and get their money.
 When ordering a car online, the user, instead of providing the classical name, address and credit card number, provides the following credentials, all issued to pseudonyms (i.e. not to the real name of the customer):